Divorce Decree Modification Lawyer Austin, TX

 First, children aren’t going to “testify” as you think of adults testifying on the stand in open Court.
 The Family Code does allow for a child over the age of 12 to be “interviewed” by the Judge in chambers.
 Tex.
 Fam.
 Code §153.009(a)–(f).
 Contrary to popular belief, the child doesn’t simply get to decide what they want.
 Some judges aren’t too fond of parents bringing children into lawsuits and other “adult issues.”
 This is a potentially delicate situation that you might want to talk through with an attorney before you run your child up to the courthouse.

-What if my ex and I have a notarized agreement?
+What if My Ex and I Have a Notarized Agreement?

 A lot of people have a variety of “agreements” that they’re following in contrary to their final order.
 While it’s a nice sentiment and obviously better than having no agreement, these agreements are not legally enforceable.
 Having something notarized doesn’t make it an order, a notary simply certifies that the person signing a document is who they purport to be.
 In order to protect your rights as well as give you something that is enforceable, you need to have a signed order by a judge.
 If the parties truly are in agreement, getting an agreed order might not be terribly difficult.
 However, problems occur when one parent decides to change their mind and no longer follow the informal agreement.

 That’s the big question, isn’t it?
 Unfortunately, there’s no way for anyone to really know.
-When the parties are in agreement with the terms of the modification, then agreements can be made quickly and orders were drawn up.
+When the parties are in agreement with the terms of the modification, then agreements can be made quickly and orders are drawn up.
 When the parties are not in agreement, that’s when things can take a turn for the worse.
 Like any lawsuit, mediation is an option and less expensive.
 However, if one party decides to make a modification to court you could be looking at a long, drawn-out and expensive process.
-Talk with an attorney to get an idea of your specific facts are worth bringing a motion for modification.
+Talk with an attorney to get an idea of whether your specific facts are worth bringing a motion for modification.

 • This field is hidden when viewing the form